Policies and Procedures

 Should you wish to swap your course or enroll late, you may do so through my.SMU through the add period (see Dates & Deadlines), subject to seat availability.
 Professor permission may also be required after the start of term.

-Online courses are generally 5 weeks in duration.
+Online language courses are generally 5 weeks in duration, even when held in Jan Term and May Term (which generally meet on a shorter schedule).
 While some of the work is self-paced and asynchronous, students will be required to meet regular deadlines and participate in scheduled interaction with classmates and the professor via discussion boards, video conferencing, and other media.

-Students may enroll in one online course during Jan Term*, and up to 14 credit hours over the summer term (a maximum of 7 hours in June sessions and maximum of 7 hours July sessions).
+Students may enroll in one online course during Jan Term* or May Term**, and up to 14 credit hours over the summer term (a maximum of 7 hours in June sessions and maximum of 7 hours July sessions).

 Taking a class Pass/Fail, and Course repeats